 This proven, research-based book provides young people ages 7 to 15 with a solid fitness base and aerobic activities and stretching exercises.
-It also presents the principles and practical applications of developing both age and sport-specific strength-training programs.
+It also presents the principles and practical applications of developing age- and sport-specific, strength-training programs.

 This British Journal of Sports Medicine study has many elements and parameters for safety to a successful training program for young athletes.

-As you progress through the calisthenics base, start adding other gear such as dumbbells, barbell basics, suspension training (TRX), and even machines to progress logically to and through the overload process.
+As you progress through the calisthenics base, start adding other gear such as dumbbells, barbell basics, suspension training (TRX) and even machines to progress logically to and through the overload process.
 Once you start allowing your child to lift weights, do not have them attempt your personal program.
-Consider technique and proper skills focus over than how much weight they can do – keep repetitions in the 10-15 rep set range.
+Prioritize technique and proper skills focus over how much weight they can do.
+Keep repetitions in the 10- to 15-rep set range.

-As the new weight lifter progresses, I would also limit amount of weight lifted to below the early teen's body weight.
+As the new weightlifter progresses, I also would limit the amount of weight lifted to below the early teen's body weight.
 Basically, keep the weight lifted under their body weight until perfect form can be developed and a need arises, most likely through sports, which requires heavier lifts.